-State law prohibits any person from engaging in violent, abusive, indecent, profane, boisterous, unreasonably loud, or otherwise disorderly conduct under circumstances in which the conduct tends to cause or provoke a disturbance.
+State law prohibits any person from engaging in violent, abusive, indecent, profane, boisterous, unreasonably loud, or otherwise disorderly conduct when the conduct tends to cause or provoke a disturbance.
 Students who engage in such behavior can expect to receive a disorderly conduct citation and possible suspension from school.